Medically reviewed by Drugs.com. Last updated on Jun 28, 2023.

 Use a disposable needle only once, then throw away in a puncture-proof container (ask your pharmacist where you can get one and how to dispose of it).
 Keep this container out of the reach of children and pets.

 Kynamro can cause your liver enzymes to get too high.
 Your blood will need to be tested often.
-Your weekly treatments may be delayed based on the results of these tests.
+Your weekly treatments may be delayed or permanently discontinued based on the results of these tests.

 What happens if I miss a dose?